tanyagupta/review-writer/README.md

 The Ratings key has a dictionary as a value.
 The dictionary contains service, cleanliness, Overall, Value, Sleep Quality, Rooms and Location.
 The other keys have string values.

-There are 12,774 hotels in this data set.
+There are 12,774 hotels in this data set, with each hotel having around 10 reviews each.

 #### Sample data
 ```